Linsen-gao-457/Linsen-gao-457.github.io/_pages/about.md

 ### About me👀

 I am a master student in Electrical and Computer Engineering at **the University of Waterloo** .
-I am now a research assistant supervised by [Pro.Chengniang Sun](https://cs.uwaterloo.ca/~cnsun/public/).
+I am now a research assistant supervised by [Prof.Chengniang Sun](https://cs.uwaterloo.ca/~cnsun/public/).

 My current research interests focus on Compiler Testing and Program Reduction.